mouismail/go-compare-repos/README.md

 - `GH_ORG_NAME` - The name of the GitHub organization
 - `GL_PROJECT_ID` - The ID of the GitLab project
-- `GITHUB_ACCESS_TOKEN` - The access token for the GitHub Enterprise Cloud instance
+- `GHEC_ACCESS_TOKEN` - The access token for the GitHub Enterprise Cloud instance
 - `GITLAB_ACCESS_TOKEN` - The access token for the GitLab instance
 - `GH_STATS_REPO_NAME` - The repo where the stats file will be created
 - `GH_STATS_ORG_NAME` - The organization where the stats file will be created